‘Mary Kills People’ Star Caroline Dhavernas Says ‘Dying Is Not A Crime’

-Mary Kills People will premiere tomorrow night and, even before that first pilot episode airs, the Entertainment One drama is already stirring controversy with its unique take on doctor assisted suicide.
-While much of the country seeks to change right to die laws in an effort to give the terminally ill the right to die with dignity and on their own terms, Mary Kills People takes those issues and forces the television viewing public to confront them.
-Mary Kills People delivers the morals of the right to die issues in a dramatic format, combining related social issues with emotional stories, but Caroline Dhavernas (Hannibal), who stars as Mary Harris, believes the series is more than a sum of its parts.
+Mary Kills People will premiere tomorrow night, and even before that first pilot episode airs, the Entertainment One drama is already stirring controversy with its unique take on doctor-assisted suicide.
+While much of the country seeks to change right-to-die laws in an effort to give the terminally ill the right to die with dignity and on their own terms, Mary Kills People takes those issues and forces the television-viewing public to confront them.
+Mary Kills People delivers the morals of the right-to-die issues in a dramatic format, combining related social issues with emotional stories, but Caroline Dhavernas (Hannibal), who stars as Mary Harris, believes the series is more than a sum of its parts.

 Mary Kills People Creator Tara Armstrong On Tackling The Touchy Issue Of Euthanasia

 The title of Tara Armstrong’s new series might just as easily precede a slasher flick, but, while Mary does, in fact, kill people, they are people who don’t want to live, but are compelled to live and suffer.
-Talking with Toronto Star, Armstrong says she developed the idea for Mary Kills People, while she was still going to college, though she admits that the seeds for this idea were planted even earlier than that.
+Talking with Toronto Star, Armstrong says she developed the idea for Mary Kills People while she was still going to college, though she admits that the seeds for this idea were planted even earlier than that.
 Tara reveals she has always been intrigued by death and she says that obsession ultimately led her to choose hospice care as the subject of a non-fiction film project.

 “I chose to go into a hospice and interviewed all the people who worked in there; it kind of came from that,” Armstrong says.